djfdyuruiry/ts-lambda-api/README.md

     ```typescript
     import { injectable } from "inversify"
-    import { api, apiController } from "typescript-lambda-api"
+    import { api, apiController } from "ts-lambda-api"

     @apiController("/some")
     @api("Awesome API", "descripton of API for doing amazing things") // the second parameter is optional